-One of the most useful gadgets in my kitchen is my cherry pitter, especially for doing anything with fresh cherries in a large batch.
-I've had a cherry pitter for over 30 years.
-I originally got my cherry pitter for pitting small plums for jam.
+One of the most useful gadgets in my kitchen is my cherry pitter, especially for pitting fresh cherries in large batches.
+I originally got my cherry pitter over 35 years ago for pitting small plums for jam.

-But back to the cherries.
 Since today is National Cherry Tart Day, I'm posting a recipe for Chocolate Cherry Tart that was "blended and adapted" from recipes from Desperationdinners.com and Dianasaurdishes.com.
 These two blogs have morphed, but I still had the recipe.
 DesperationDinners' tart uses a 'plain' tart dough, but I can never have enough Chocolate!
 Dianasaurdishes has a wonderful chocolate tart recipe that's pretty fool-proof.
 Have a look at Eating Richly (Dianasaurdishes') Raspberry Chocolate Tart Recipe.
+Just substitute cherries.
 No time to make the tart shell?
-Feel free to substitute a prepared pie crust that's not chocolate.
+Feel free to use a prepared pie crust that's not chocolate.
 I often use Trader Joe's frozen pie crusts.

 Chocolate Pie Crust: